Anti Termite Treatment

 - The soil in contact with the external wall of the building shall be treated with the chemical emulsion at the rate of 7.5 lit/Sqm and to a depth of 300 mm to treat the soil outside of foundations.

-- In the building area of the ground floor wherever the cracks are noticed chemical treatment should be done and by drilling vertically 12 mm holes at the junction of floor and walls, constructional and expansion joints this treatment can be done.
+- In the building area of the ground floor wherever the cracks are noticed chemical treatment should be done and by drilling vertically 12 mm holes at the junction of floor and walls, construction and expansion joints this treatment can be done.

 - In the building, all the locations where the woodwork is done must be treated with anti-termite treatment.

-- By removing the outer coverings and treating the internal parts with 5 percent Malathion dusting powder treatment of electrical fixtures can be done.
+- By removing the outer coverings and treating the internal parts with 5 per cent Malathion dusting powder treatment of electrical fixtures can be done.

-Advantages of Anti Termite Treatment:
+Advantages of Anti-Termite Treatment:

 There are the following advantages of this treatment such as;